MBCH plans to stand on Christian identity, come what may

 Trustees began to look at developing a five-year strategic plan for MBCH and its affiliates to be finalized by the end of the year.
 This is part of the normal planning process, but potential threats from those who feel Christian values and mission do not have a place in the public sphere means this strategic plan is coming at a crucial time.

 For example, MBCH and its subsidiary ministries receive funding through the Cooperative Program, the Missouri Missions Offering, as well as gifts and donations from individuals.
-While these are not vital sources to funding ministries to children and families in need, the bulk of funding comes from bidding on contracts through the state’s Department of Social Services.
+While these are vital sources to funding ministries to children and families in need, the bulk of funding comes from bidding on contracts through the state’s Department of Social Services.
 Should a day come when the state or federal overseers object to MBCH enforcing its statement of faith on its employees and integrating it into its services, they must develop a plan to continue serving with dramatically reduced revenue streams.

 Critics of serving the Lord through ministries that have a tie to state funds – such as foster care through MBCH’s Children and Family Ministries – argue that Christians wrongfully discriminate and turn away otherwise qualified prospective parents based on sexual orientation, gender identity, and religion.